Improving Ranking Quality and Fairness in Swiss-System Chess Tournaments: Conclusion

-Last but not least, the flexibility of the MWM engine likely allows \newer{to incorporate additional quality criteria like measuring fairness via the average opponent ratings.
-Also} quality criteria of other games and sports tournaments organized in the Swiss system \newer{can be} integrated into the model.
+The flexibility of the maximum weight matching approach proved to be essential for uncovering the driving force behind the achieved high ranking quality: the normalized strength difference.
+Hence, our approach was not only valuable for computing better pairings but also in the analysis of the obtained ranking quality.
+Furthermore, the flexibility of the MWM engine likely allows to incorporate additional quality criteria like measuring fairness via the average opponent ratings.
+Also quality criteria of other games and sports tournaments organized in the Swiss system can be integrated into the model.

+Last but not least, other fields using rankings derived from pairwise comparisons might also benefit from our work.
+A possible application area for our MWM approach is the computation of pairings in a speed-dating type event.
+Also there a sequence of matchings must be computed, no pair should be matched repeatedly, and the goal is to match like-minded participants.
+Such events are organized at conferences and other networking occasions~\citep{PN20}, and also resemble mentor assignment preparation at universities~\citep{MP11,GSK+16} and trainee rotation schedules in medicine~\citep{CV20}.